48dots/48dots.github.io/_posts/2020-05-10-the-perfect-nap-is-36-minutes.markdown

 When I was in school, playing the piano was a chore.
 My parents wanted me to practice 30 minutes a day, and I hated every minute of it.
 My practicing was low quality, and it showed in my lack of progress.
 After over a decade of playing the piano, I hadn't progressed much beyond where I started.
 In high school, I unceremoniously stopped lessons and stopped playing.

 On a whim, I bought myself a digital piano in college.
 I wasn't taking lessons.
 The piano was no longer an obligation, it was just *there*.
 I found myself playing again, this time for fun.
 While practicing for 30 minutes was a complete chore during school, now I found myself organically playing for much longer.
-The quality of my playing had increased, too.
-When piano was no longer a chore on a timer, the quality of my experience increased.
+The quality of my playing had increased, too. **When piano was no longer a chore on a timer, the quality of my experience increased.**

 ![Photo by Michal Czyz on Unsplash](/img/blog/piano.jpg)

 *Changing the way I looked at my piano changed my experience with it.
 Photo by [Michal Czyz](https://unsplash.com/@digitalmike?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/piano?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)*

-Giving myself the time to naturally ease into everything I do, take the time to enjoy it, and reflect on my accomplishment not only increases my satisfaction but also the quality of my work.
-Speaking of which, I think it's the perfect time for a nap. *Siri - set a 36 minute timer*.
+Giving myself the time to naturally ease into everything I do, taking the time to enjoy it, and reflecting on my accomplishments not only increases my satisfaction but also the quality of my work.
+I've found the "nap mindset" to be a great way to frame every aspect of my life.

+Speaking of which, I think it's the perfect time for a nap.

+*Siri - set a 36 minute timer*.